 stories - also suitable for dictations.
 Caution UK users: N. American sound-spellings

 RRF's bank of free, decodable materials and games.

 Free online or tablet e-books from OUP: register first, then click on 'Phonics' for decodable books.

 Debbie Hepplewhite's online programme includes decodable text starting at CVC level- see 'I CAN READ'.
 Unit 1. is free to download.
 Follows the Jolly Phonics GPC introduction order.

-A postal book rental service specialising in reading scheme books for children aged 4 to 9 years Caution: decodable books are available but many of the books stocked are whole language readers.
+A postal book rental service specialising in reading scheme books for children aged 4 to 9 years Caution: decodable books are available but most of the books stocked are whole language readers.

 Australia SPELD-SA (Specific Learning Difficulties Association of South Australia) provide free books online which follow the Jolly Phonics GPC introduction order.
 N.B. a couple of these books contain words that some teachers may feel uncomfortable about young children reading e.g. 'bum' and 'spat'

 SPELD also stock www.phonicbooks.co.uk/ and Jolly Phonics materials.

 Real books designed to develop 'emergent' readers' fluency and confidence -use late into or on completion of a synthetic phonics (intervention) programme.
 Barrington Stoke http://www.barringtonstoke.co.uk/ Caution -do not use solely for 'silent reading'.
 It is essential that students are regularly heard reading some of the text aloud to ensure that they are decoding accurately and not skipping or substituting words.